natgo/wt-wiki-scraper/wikitext-transpiled/ground/I-Go%20Ko.md

 <!-- ''Describe the tactics of playing in the vehicle, the features of using vehicles in the team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view but instead give the reader food for thought.
 Describe the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->
 The Type 89b I-Go Ko, despite its rather tractor-esque look, is a mobile tank that could use its speed to get to an enemy's flanks and cause some serious damage.
 The 57 mm cannon is unfortunately rather pitiful even in Rank I, with a penetration value of between 20 to 30 mm with APHE at standard combat ranges.
 Therefore, it is usually best to catch enemies unaware and go for flanking shots against their weaker side armour by driving around, instead of directly toward them.
 The 57 mm low-velocity shell does have an advantage of a rather prominent parabolic trajectory so it is possible to lob shells over hills to hit unsuspecting enemies behind it.

 The gun's poor penetration will change when using the High Explosive Anti-Tank (HEAT) shell.
 This shell has 55 mm of penetration at any range but still has considerable drop-off due to the low velocity of the gun.
 It's a good enough anti-everything shell that can penetrate most targets you will meet, especially those pesky French tanks, which tend to be quite well armoured.
-The Type 3 HEAT shell, fortunately, has just enough penetration to get through them, although it is generally recommended to try to aim for weak spots and be prepared for the shell to non-pen.
+The Type 3 HEAT shell, fortunately, has just enough penetration to get through them, although it is generally recommended to try to aim for weak spots and be prepared for the shell to not penetrate.
 This shell will also most likely destroy any truck or open-topped vehicle with a good hit.

 '''Specific enemies worth noting:'''

 Pretty much everything is a threat to this vehicle due to its mediocre mobility and poor armour.
 Fast vehicles like the [[M2A4]], [[BT-5]], [[A13 Mk I]], and [[AMD.35]] in particular are a difficult encounter; the I-Go Ko is reasonably fast at close quarters, but not that fast.
 The tank's sluggish turret traverse makes tracking a close target difficult and at long range the slow shells are difficult to aim precisely at a moving target.
-The [[20-K (45 mm)|45mm 20-K]] gun that the commonly encountered BT series have can easily destroy you at any range with a well-aimed shot.
+The [[20-K (45 mm)|45 mm 20-K]] gun that the commonly encountered BT series have can easily destroy you at any range with a well-aimed shot.

 Vehicles with autocanons and heavy machine guns like the [[M2A2]], [[GAZ-AAA (DShK)]], [[Pz.II C]], and [[T-60]], are the I-Go Ko's worst nightmare.
 Their high volume of fire and good mobility coupled with the I-Go Ko's lack of a coaxial or pintle-mounted MG puts the I-Go Ko at a large disadvantage.
 SPAAs generally should be considered by the I-Go Ko to be just as deadly, if not more so, than conventional tanks.